Millicom: Paraguay

-Unicanal

-Unicanal was a 24-hour Pay TV cable purchased in October 2012 by the merger with Cablevision Paraguay (property of Grupo Clarin Argentina).
-It began operations on 15 December 1989, when it started broadcasting at 5:45 AM.
-During its time as propriety of Tigo Paraguay, genres included in the grid included News, Entertainment, Realities, Health, Magazines, alternating between local content and Argentinian content provided by El Trece Argentina (also part of Grupo Clarin) In February 2014, local soccer broadcast was translated from Unicanal to Tigo's new Pay TV cable, Tigo Sports, dedicated to sports 24/7.
-In February 2015, Tigo sold the operations of Unicanal to JBB Group, a company owner of Radio Disney, specialized in media, entertainment, distribution and in real estate.

 Nicaragua

 In 2019, Millicom purchased Telefonía Celular de Nicaragua, S.A. ("Telefonía Nicaragua"), the leading provider of Mobile services in the country, based on the number of subscribers.
-As of December 31, 2020, Millicom served 3.5 million mobile subscribers in the country through its Tigo brand.
+As of 31 December 2020, Millicom served 3.5 million mobile subscribers in the country through its Tigo brand.
 Prior to 2019, Millicom had a very small presence in Nicaragua, where it provided mostly B2B fixed services.
 Since 2018, Tigo Nicaragua Millicom has also provided cable services to a small but rapidly-growing customer base.

 Costa Rica

 Tigo Costa Rica is the country's leading pay TV operator with more than 30 years of service under different brand names dating back to Millicom's acquisition of Amnet in 2008.

 Bolivia

 Millicom provides mobile and cable and other fixed services in Bolivia through TELECEL (a native Bolivian brand) which it fully owns and operates under the Tigo brand.
 Tigo Bolivia is now the second largest mobile operator in Bolivia (population 10.5 million – World Bank 2012) with more than 3.9 million customers.
 Tigo Bolivia competes with Entel and Nuevatel PCS (under the brand name Viva).
 Branded services include Tigo Money, Tigo Star and Tigo Sports, Tigo Business and Tigo Smart.
 In 2014, Bolivia launched Millicom's first satellite DTH service.
 Millicom equity holding is 100 percent.